 Consumer behavior, regardless of your industry, is constantly changing.
 An effective CMO needs to know their end consumer inside and out to continue to make a profit.
 In order to do this, you’ll need to direct your strategy toward what works best for your client.
 Those insights come from collecting data.
 Once you understand the insights your data delivers, you can direct the efforts of your client’s marketing team toward what will drive conversions or profit for the business.

-As a CMO, your goal should be to streamline your processes from a leadership perspective.
+Part of becoming a CMO involves establishing a goal to streamlining your processes from a leadership perspective.
 Ultimately, you’ll want a team to work like a well-oiled machine to make the implementation of your marketing strategies that much easier.
 This includes anything from streamlining the process to starting up a social media campaign, collecting data, sales, and much more.

 One of the most significant essentials for any CMO is an effective CMO scorecard.
 A good scorecard will aggregate your data into one sheet for your review.
 That said, you’ll want to be tracking everything you can about your client’s business, from campaign conversions, social media likes, Google Ads, GMB data, and much more.
 An effective scorecard will collect all this data and enable you to make more informed decisions about the health of your campaigns, your team’s effectiveness, and to see what works and what doesn’t.